AutoSail-MDH/autosail/ROS2/sensor_fusion/README.md

 # Sensor fusion
 This application creates a sensor fusion between the IMU and the GPS using EKF.
 It tries to give a better estimation of the velocity and the position.

 The version of ROS2 is Foxy desktop on Ubuntu 20.04.
-The application will read from /position/IMU and /boat/velocity, and publish a Float32MultiArray [v x y] to /position/fusion.
+The application will read from /position/IMU and /position/GPS, and publish a Float32MultiArray [x y yaw v] to /position/fusion.

 ## Prerequsities
 This guide needs the user to install ROS2 Foxy and create a ROS2 workspace: